olimorris/VectorCode/docs/cli.md

   Then the embedding function object will be initialised as `OllamaEmbeddingFunction(url="http://127.0.0.1:11434/api/embeddings", model_name="nomic-embed-text")`.
 Default: `{}`;
 - `host` and `port`: string and integer, Chromadb server host and port.
-VectorCode will start a local HTTP server at `host:port` if it's not already accessible.
+VectorCode will start an HTTP server for Chromadb at a randomly picked free port on `localhost` if your configured `host:port` is not accessible.
 This allows the use of `AsyncHttpClient`.
   Default: `127.0.0.1:8000`;
 - `db_path`: string, Path to local persistent database.
 This is where the files for your database will be stored.
 Default: `~/.local/share/vectorcode/chromadb/`;
 - `chunk_size`: integer, the maximum number of characters per chunk.
 A larger